jeffreykemp/jk64-plugin-reportmap/README.md

 **NOTICE**

-Version 1.0 of this plugin is currently in development.
+*Version 1.0 of this plugin is currently in development.
 It will not be a drop-in replacement for v0.10 of the plugin which is no longer being supported.
-In particular:

-* It will be upgraded to support Oracle Application Express 18.1 or later
-* A number of attributes will be deprecated, changed or removed entirely
+In particular, it will be upgraded to support Oracle Application Express 18.1 or later, and a number of attributes will be deprecated, changed or removed entirely.*

 ## DEMO ##